finos/FDC3/docs/api/ref/GetAgent.md

  *
  * @property {boolean} channelSelector Flag indicating that the application
  * needs access to a channel selector UI (i.e. because it supports User Channels
  * and does not implement its own UI for selecting channels).
-If not set will
+Defaults to true.
+ * MAY be ignored by Desktop Agent Preload (container) implementations.
+ *
+ * @property {boolean} intentResolver Flag indicating that the application
+ * needs access to an intent resolver UI (i.e. because it supports raising one
+ * or more intents and and does not implement its own UI for selecting target
- * default to true.
+ * apps.
+Default to `true`.
 MAY be ignored by Desktop Agent Preload (container)
  * implementations.
  *
- * @property {boolean} intentResolver Flag indicating that the application
- * needs access to an intent resolver UI (i.e. because it supports raising on or
- * more intents and and does not implement its own UI for selecting target apps.
- * If not set will default to true.
-MAY be ignored by Desktop Agent Preload
- * (container) implementations.
- *
  * @property {boolean} dontSetWindowFdc3 For backwards compatibility, `getAgent`
  * will set a reference to the Desktop Agent implementation at `window.fdc3`
- * if one does not already exist, and will fire the fdc3Ready event.
+ * if one does not already exist, and will fire the `fdc3Ready` event.
 Setting
  * this flag to `true` will inhibit that behavior, leaving `window.fdc3` unset.
  *
  * @property {function} failover An optional function that provides a